Green Front Rug Guide Addendum: FAQs, Policies + Rug Terminology

 MAMLUKE

-A rug style featuring a central medallion and geometric border.
+(Pronounced “MAM-uh-look”) A mamluke rug style features a central medallion and geometric border.

 MEDALLION